time-to/Coding/README.md

 # Coding
-1. A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-2. Which is numbered
+1. Given an array of distinct elements.
+The task is to find triplets in array whose sum is zero